 Marine aquaculture operations provide a year-round source of high-quality jobs and economic opportunities in coastal communities that augment seasonal tourism and commercial fishing.
 Marine aquaculture is also a resource-efficient method of increasing and diversifying U.S. seafood production that can expand and stabilize U.S. seafood supply in the face of environmental change and economic uncertainty.
 Some marine aquaculture, such as shellfish and seaweed aquaculture, provides environmental benefits by removing excess nutrients from our waterways.
 Aquaculture is also used for species and habitat restoration, and is part of a strategy to recover NOAA priority species.

 Michael Rubino, Ph.D.

 Dr. Michael Rubino is the Director of the Office of Aquaculture at NOAA's Fisheries Service.
+Prior to joining the Office of Aquaculture, Dr. Rubino worked at the World Bank and in commercial aquaculture.
 The office seeks to foster marine aquaculture through policy, science, technology transfer, outreach, and international collaboration.
 Dr. Rubino has led the development of aquaculture regulations for federal waters, the National Shellfish Initiative, NOAA and DOC aquaculture policies, and science tools for aquaculture management.

 David O'Brien has been the Deputy Director of the NOAA Fisheries Office of Aquaculture since 2012.
 David joined the office in 2006 where he served initially as Program Coordinator and later as International Coordinator.
 Mr. O'Brien started his career at NOAA in 2000 as a John A.Knauss Marine Policy Fellow and served for six years within the NOAA Fisheries Office of Protected Resources implementing listing and recovery provisions of the Endangered Species Act.